by John Carlson – revised 2020

 TRIM THE GLASS BEDDING MATERIAL

-One of the easiest ways to loose points is to leave the little threads exposed around the inner edge of the windshield frame on early vehicles.
+One of the easiest ways to lose points is to leave the little threads exposed around the inner edge of the windshield frame on early vehicles.
 Take the time to cut off the threads.
-Don’t pull them off or they will unravel the fabric – cut them if you can.
-Before your vehicle is being judged run a damp sponge around the edge of the glass frame, this may keep the little “wispies” in place.
+Don’t pull them off or they will unravel the fabric – use a razor blade and cut them if you can.
+Before your vehicle is being judged run a small damp sponge around the edge of the glass frame, this may keep the little “wispies” in place.
 When you are having a windshield installed check to see what the proper bedding material was and try to duplicate it.
 If you’re building a street rod, silicone is great.
 It has no place on a restored vehicle if it can be seen.

 Hint: Don’t use Windex or any other window cleaner on your inside glass.
 They all contain brighteners that cause reflections (flat glass is the worst).
 Instead use a solution of ammonia and water mixed 8:1 (8 parts water with one drop of dish detergent, one drop is compared to the head of a match).
 Use the Windex- type products on the outside glass.
 You can also polish your outside glass.
 Never polish the inside glass.
 It will cause reflections, especially at night.